suxstellino/sql-docs.it-it/docs/t-sql/statements/create-database-audit-specification-transact-sql.md

 CREATE DATABASE AUDIT SPECIFICATION Audit_Pay_Tables
 FOR SERVER AUDIT Payrole_Security_Audit
 ADD (SELECT , INSERT
-     ON HumanResources.EmployeePayHistory BY dbo )
+     ON HumanResources.EmployeePayHistory BY public )
 WITH (STATE = ON) ;
 GO
 ```